 Even as we live, we see signs of death in our bodies now as we age.
 Our cells die off and don't regenerate as they did when we were younger, which means all our skin, hair, nails, and other organs start degrading.

 Even for younger people, our hair follicles and skin cells die, and we have to sweep them up from our floors every week or so (and unclog our shower drains).
-Even these everyday things are reminders that we are mortal and dying, due to our being sentenced by God to death as sinners.
+Even these everyday things are reminders that we are mortal and dying, due to God sentencing us to death as sinners.

 In some ways, then, I wonder if aging is actually part of God's grace to us?